toptal/gitignore/README.md

 4. Order

-	The `order` file simply ensure that if certain templates are requested, the order in which the templates are loaded is maintinted.
+	The `order` file simply ensure that if certain templates are requested, the order in which the templates are loaded is maintained.